 Adults who experience shoulder discomfort and incapacity frequently have rotator cuff tears.
-Due to rotator cuff injuries, millions of patients see their doctors rotator cuff treatment.
+Due to rotator cuff injuries, millions of patients see their doctors every year.
 Your shoulder may become weak if your rotator cuff is injured.

 It implies that several daily tasks, such as brushing your hair or getting ready, may become uncomfortable and challenging.
 However, with a rotator cuff treatment, your shoulders can be free again without any difficulty.